noahehall/theBookOfNoah/databases/mysql_new.md

 # REPLICATION
   - replication
-    - primarily a matter of configuring mulitple servers to the one where users submit their queries,
+    - primarily a matter of configuring mulitple servers to the one where users submit their queries
+    - physically setup a `slave server` and configure mysql on boht servesr appropriately to begin replication
     - supports
       - data backups making clean backups without having to bring the down server
       - load balancing